|

 civil rights

 movement in the world", as stated by Jeremiah.
-The Stonewall Club
+The ~original~ STONEWALL Club was

 "Jerry" as he had